-The younger generation of carvers featured—Moses Kamookak, Wayne Puqiqnak, John Keknek, and Jeffery Ullulaq—compliment their forebears with their own odes to the flamboyant and the spiritual.
+The younger generation of carvers featured—Moses Kamookak, Wayne Puqiqnak, and John Keknek—compliment their forebears with their own odes to the flamboyant and the spiritual.
 In tandem, they also explore other avenues of more conservative carving styles and subjects, like the many animals that frequent Gjoa Haven, and in doing so continue on the journey of developing their own styles and contributing to the evolution of the community’s renowned aesthetic.

 Other artists, like newcomer Moses Kamookak, pursue styles off the beaten path.
 In both Sedna (2016) and Hunter (2016), Kamookak depicts elongated, shrouded figures that verge on the macabre.
 His unique style allows a parka to double as a cloak, imbuing both figures with a mysterious essence.
 His creative mix of media is equally unique: utilizing drastically different types of stone to distinguish face, body, implements, and ground.
 Notably in Sedna (2016), Kamookak meticulously inlays miniscule ivory detailing on the Sedna’s face, demonstrating his incredible skill and eye for ornament.
 This Sedna is both absurd and ornate; an odd yet intriguing take on the Inuit goddess of the sea and an exciting look at what is to come of the future of Gjoa Haven sculpture.

 Sources: Coward Wight, Darlene, Art & Expression of the Netsilik (Winnipeg: The Winnipeg Art Gallery, 2000), 128-130

 Coward Wight, Darlene, “The 1980s: Recession and Recovery,” in Creation and Transformation: Defining Moments in Inuit Art (Winnipeg: Winnipeg Art Gallery, 2012): 133.